preciofishbone/OmniaDocs/web-content-management/news/news-archive/index.rst

 The News Archive control makes it possible for the end user to find news articles published in a specific News Center site.

 The News Archive control is deployed as part of the News Center page layout.
-Note: "Create News" Article is displayed for news editors only.
+Note: "Create News Article" is displayed for news editors only.

 .. image:: newsarchive.png